zurry8474/effulgencetech-devops-fully-automated-infra/README.md

     - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
     - **Attach Jenkins server with IAM role having "AdministratorAccess"**
-    - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/jenkins-maven-ansible-setup.sh
     - Launch Instance
     - After launching this Jenkins server, attach a tag as **Key=Application, value=jenkins**
+    - SSH into the instance and Run the following commands in the **jenkins-install.sh file

 3) ###### Slack
     - **Join the slack channel https://join.slack.com/t/slack-wcl4742/shared_invite/zt-1kid01o3n-W47OUTHBd2ZZpSzGnow1Wg**